 While beating the eggs, add the warm heavy cream in a very thin and light stream to keep the eggs from scrambling.
 If a few pieces do scramble, strain the mixture before dividing among ramekins.

 Carefully pour the water into the baking dish around the ramekins and transfer to the oven.
 Move gently and slowly so no water splashes into the custard and no custard falls into the water.
 The water should reach about halfway up the ramekins.

 Bake the custards just until set around the edges, but still very lightly wobbly in the center.
 Deeper ramekins will take longer (about 45-50 minutes) than the wider, more shallow ramekins (closer to 30-35 minutes).

-If you don’t have a torch to caramelize the sugar, stick the ramekins under a broiler just until the top caramelizes to a deep golden brown.
+If you don’t have a torch to caramelize the sugar, stick the ramekins under a broiler just until the sugar caramelizes to a deep golden brown.
+Keep an eye on them and rotate as needed to evenly heat.
 Make sure the custard is completely chilled before caramelizing the top.

 Pumpkin Crème Brûlée

 - 1 1/2 cups (355 milliliters) heavy cream